tduyphat/E-Commerce-API-Design/endpoints/products_endpoints.md

 ## Get A Single Product

-You can get a single product by adding the id as a parameter: `/products/<id>`
+You can get a single product by adding the product ID as a parameter: `/products/:id`

 Request: